Skip to content

 Liverpool: English Land, Gaelic Roots

-Liverpool, similarly to Ireland, has a rich and strong cultural identity and people are proud to be from there.
+Liverpool, similar to Ireland, has a rich and robust cultural identity, and people are proud to be from there.
 This is part of the reason why the Scouse accent is resistant to national changes.

-For example, dialects in the rest of the UK are constantly evolving due to emigration and national trends such as slang.
-The people of the city generally ignore these national trends and linguistically keep themselves to themselves.
+For example, dialects in the rest of the UK constantly evolve due to emigration and national trends such as slang.
+The city’s people ignore these national trends and linguistically keep themselves to themselves.

-The UK is a relatively small country when we consider how varied accents and even dialects are in each region.
-Many different ethnic groups have inhabited England for centuries, from Celts to Anglo-Saxons, Vikings, Normans and Romans each influenced the language of the area they inhabited.
-Despite English being the primary language across the country, these various cultures alongside the arrival of many more inhabitants such as the large Irish community in England have created many unique and recognisable accents and dialects.
+The UK is a relatively small country, considering each region’s varied accents and even dialects.
+Many different ethnic groups have inhabited England for centuries, from Celts to Anglo-Saxons, Vikings, Normans and Romans, each influenced the language of their area.
+Despite English being the primary language across the country, these various cultures, alongside the arrival of many more inhabitants, such as the large Irish community in England, have created many unique and recognisable accents and dialects.

 Accents are also a form of identity.
-It is easy to recognise someone from your home country or even city when you hear them speak.
-From the tone to the words that are unique to your specific dialect, the way we use the same language to communicate can vary drastically.
-It is also makes sense that when a person moves to a new country, especially we they are forced to leave because of hardships or a lack of opportunity at home, they want to preserve their cultural identify as much as possible while accumulating to their new life.
-This could be another reason as to why their are so many regional dialects in the UK.
+Hearing them speak makes recognising someone from your home country or city easy.
+From the tone to the words unique to your specific dialect, how we use the same language to communicate can vary drastically.
+It also makes sense that when a person moves to a new country, especially when forced to leave because of hardships or a lack of opportunity at home, they want to preserve their cultural identity as much as possible while accumulating to their new life.
+This could be another reason why the UK has so many regional dialects.

 Liverpool Football Club

-A huge part of the culture in the city of Liverpool is its world-famous football team, Liverpool Football Club.
-Historically, the club has a strong Irish connection, which is a very important facet of the club.
+A considerable part of the culture in the city of Liverpool is its world-famous football team, Liverpool Football Club.
+Historically, the club has a strong Irish connection, an essential facet of the club.

 The first-ever manager of Liverpool was John McKenna, an Irish emigrant.
-In 1912, McKenna, when serving as Liverpool FC Chairman, made one of the club’s greatest signings.
-He was made aware of the precocious goalkeeping abilities of young Ulsterman Elisha Scott.
+In 1912, McKenna, when serving as Liverpool FC Chairman, made one of the club’s most significant signings.
+He was made aware of the intelligent goalkeeping abilities of young Ulsterman Elisha Scott.

-The Belfast-born youngster was deemed too young to sign for neighboring Merseyside club Everton FC, and McKenna showed faith in him by signing him at such an age.
+The Belfast-born youngster was deemed too young to sign for neighbouring Merseyside club Everton FC, and McKenna showed faith in him by signing him at such an age.

 Liverpool Fans at an LFC match